dotnet/arcade/cmake-scenarios.md

 **Desired**:
  1. On a clean machine, the desired experience should be same as earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)
- 2. On an existing machine that has a version of CMake different than the declared version, build fails with an error message informing me that a CMake version was detected, and the version is not the declared version.
-I install the declared version of CMake or perform a gesture so that a tool downloads CMake to a .NET Core sandbox tools folder.
+ 2. On an existing machine that has a version of CMake different than the declared version, a build warning is presented informing me that a CMake version was detected, and the version is not the declared version.
+I can acquire the declared version of CMake or perform a gesture so that a tool downloads CMake to a .NET Core sandbox tools folder.
 Thus, CMake is available for the build.

-*(TBD: Do we enable strict mode?
-This means if the version of CMake on the user's machine is not the same as declared version then, build fails.
-In the common usage of checking CMake version through [cmake_minimum_required](https://cmake.org/cmake/help/v3.7/command/cmake_minimum_required.html#command:cmake_minimum_required) an error is reported only when the version available is lower than the required version.)*

 ## Setup an official build for a .NET Core repository
 A .NET Core repository owner would like to setup a reliable, repeatable and trustable process of producing official builds.